qiringji/robyn_hackathon_2022_autumn/README.md

 ## Inspiration

-MMM allows us to calibrate with the estimated causal effects from RCT or quasi-experiments.
+As [Chan et al. 2017] claim, general MMM does not produce causal results but correlational results.

-But no existing studies clear the following questions
+To tackle with this problem, Robyn allows us to calibrate with the estimated causal effects from RCT or quasi-experiments.
+But no existing studies clarify the following questions.

 - On which media?：
     - We confuse which media we should conduct experiments on or if it's enough to do a lot of experiments only on single media.